 It’s easy to make your own massage oils.
 My dilemma is always how and when to use them!
 It’s not like there’s a folding table just sitting around the house, much less an extra 60 minutes and a masseuse at my beck and call.

-1. Love Potion Massage Oil
+1. Romantic Massage Oil

 - 8 drops sandalwood essential oil